speaking-in-code/foostrainer3/README.md

 ### M3: iOS

-Test out audio_service demo app to see if it has the same problems before groveling around in my code trying to make stuff work!

 * Fix icons.
 * Figure out when/why notification doesn't show.
 * Remove extra UI from the notification.